PrEP Provider Toolkit

 S.C.
 Dept. of Health & Environmental Control

-The South Carolina Department of Health and Environmental Control (DHEC) HIV Pre-exposure Prophylaxis (PrEP) Statewide Plan and Guidance (The Plan) has been developed by DHEC as on element of the PrEPMeSC initiative.
+The South Carolina Department of Health and Environmental Control (DHEC) HIV Pre-exposure Prophylaxis (PrEP) Statewide Plan and Guidance (The Plan) has been developed by DHEC as an element of the PrEPMeSC initiative.
 The Plan provides evidence-based guidance about procedures for increasing PrEP acceptance, PrEP prescribing, PrEP referrals, and diagnostic testing for participating providers.

 The Plan will include but not be limited to the following subjects: